The Assassination Of The Emperor Commodus (The Play)

 I see!

 I have decided to change the date.
-Instead of January of the following year, I shall change it to the end of this month of December.
+Instead of January of the following year, I shall move it to the end of this month of December.

-There is no specific inducement, except that I wish to celebrate the games sooner than later.
+There is no specific inducement, except that I wish to celebrate the games sooner rather than later.

 Perform thine administrative duties.